 - a.
 Employee applies for short-term disability on forms provided by the current short-term disability administrator. - b.
 The claim for short-term disability is reviewed by the administrator and an approval determination is made and provided to the Village and the employee. - c.
 Employee is paid 75% salary for a maximum of 52 weeks (12 months) per disability. - d.
 "Good time" for Police Pension purposes. - e.
-All employee deductions are taken from bi-weekly payroll.

-f.
+STD benefit payments are made to the employee by the current short-term disability administrator. - f.
+Federal taxes and state taxes are deducted from the STD weekly benefit payment; the employer will make arrangements with the employee to process the other payroll deductions (ie, pension contribution, insurance premium). - g.
 At the end of the 52 weeks employee returns to work, runs out accruals, leaves employment, or becomes a Police Disability Pensioner (if applied for and approved).